-Why Do Firms Disclose a Supplementary CEO-to-Median Worker Pay Ratio?
-Initial Evidence from Dodd Frank Act Section 953 (b)
+Why do firms disclose a Supplementary CEO-employee Pay Ratio?
+Initial evidence from Dodd-Frank Act Section 953 (b)

 Date Written: August 18, 2018

-Keywords: CEO-to–the Median Employee Pay Ratio, Supplementary Pay Ratio, Pay Ratio Disclosure
+Keywords: CEO-employee Pay Ratio, CEO Pay Ratio, Supplementary Pay Ratio, Pay Ratio Disclosure

 Suggested Citation: Suggested Citation